portworx/px-docs/scheduler/kubernetes/install-pks-vsphere.md

   * Enable Privileged Containers
   * Disable DenyEscalatingExec

-### Add runtime addon to stop the portworx service
+### Enable zero downtime upgrades for Portworx PKS clusters

 Use the following steps to add a runtime addon to the [Bosh Director](https://bosh.io/docs/bosh-components/#director) to stop the Portworx service.

->**Why is this needed?** When stopping and upgrading instances bosh attempts to unmount _/var/vcap/store_.
-Portworx has it's rootfs for the runc container mounted on _/var/vcap/store/opt/pwx/oci_ and the runc container is running using it.
+>**Why is this needed ?** When stopping and upgrading instances bosh attempts to unmount _/var/vcap/store_.
+Portworx has it's root filesystem for it's OCI container mounted on _/var/vcap/store/opt/pwx/oci_ and the runc container is running using it.
 So one needs to stop Portworx and unmount _/var/vcap/store/opt/pwx/oci_ in order to allow bosh to proceed with stopping the instances.
-The add ensures this is done automatically.
+The addon ensures this is done automatically and enables zero downtime upgrades.

 Perform these steps on any machine where you have the bosh CLI.